 The health and safety of our visitors and staff remains a top priority, therefore we have implemented new measures to help protect you.
 One new and important measure is the introduction of an online ticket system, tickets must be booked in advance of your visit.

 This enables us to limit the number of visitors in the Castle, minimise queuing and facilitate physical distancing.

 All visitors to the Castle must book a ticket in advance.
-Unfortunately, if you do not hold a valid ticket, you will not be able to enter the Castle.
+If you do not have a valid ticket, you will not be able to enter the Castle.

 We hope you will come and visit us but please adhere to Scottish Government guidelines and legislation in force at the time of your visit.

 To help protect you during your visit: –

 - You will receive a warm welcome at a distance.

 - Visitor capacity is monitored to facilitate physical distancing.